 Introducing Mondulkiri Province

 A world apart from lowland Cambodia, Mondulkiri Province (ខេត្តមណ្ឌលគិរី) is the original Wild East of the country.
 Climatically and culturally, it’s also another world, which comes as a relief after the heat of the plains.
 Home to the hardy Bunong (Pnong) people and their noble elephants, it is possible to visit traditional villages and learn about elephants in their element at the Elephant Valley Project.
 The landscape is a seductive mix of pine clumps, grassy hills and windswept valleys that fade beguilingly into forests of jade green and hidden waterfalls.
-Wild animals, such as bears, tigers and especially elephants, are more numerous here than elsewhere, although sightings are usually limited to birds, monkeys and the occasional wild pig.
+Wild animals, such as bears, leopards and especially elephants, are more numerous here than elsewhere, although sightings are usually limited to birds, monkeys and the occasional wild pig.

 Mondulkiri means ‘Meeting of the Hills’, an apt sobriquet for a land of rolling hills.
 In the dry season it is a little like Wales with sunshine; in the wet season, like Tasmania with more rain.
 At an average elevation of 800m, it can get quite chilly at night, so carry something warm.

 Mondulkiri is the most sparsely populated province in the country, with just four people per square kilometre.
 Almost half the inhabitants come from the Bunong minority group, with other minorities making up much of the rest of the population.
 Hunting remains the profession of choice for many minorities.

 Conservationists have grand plans for the province, creating wildlife sanctuaries and initiating sustainable tourism activities, but are facing off against speculators and industrialists queuing up for natural resources.